cfengine/documentation/guide/faq/mustache-templating.markdown

 ```
 {% endraw %}

+# How do I use class expressions?

+Mustache does not understand CFEngine's class expression logic and it is not
+possible to use full class expressions in mustache templates.
+Instead, use class
+expressions inside cfengine policy to define a singular class which can be used
+to conditionally render a block.

+{% raw %}
+[%CFEngine_include_example(mustache_classes.cf)%]
+{% endraw %}

 # How do I iterate over a list?

 This template should not be passed a data container; it uses the `datastate()`